iljaiwas/RiakBrowser/ReadMe.md

 ## Further Riak Reference

-You can learn a lot more about Riak from the [Riak Handbook](http://riakhandbook.com) by Matthias Meyer.
+You can learn a lot more about Riak from the [Riak Handbook](http://riakhandbook.com) by Mathias Meyer.